troverman/conexus/wiki/Value Mapping.md

 ## Dimensional Vote

-	A Generalized Dimensional Vote is definied as a member's total 'UniversalToken' onMint Position relative to the overall tokens domain.
+	A Generalized Dimensional Vote is definied as a member's total 'UniversalToken' onMint Position relative to the overall token domain.